tebl/RC6802-Microchicken/README.md

 ![RC6802 Microchicken Computer](https://github.com/tebl/RC6802-Microchicken/raw/master/gallery/2019-11-25%2020.13.31.jpg)

+The monitor software for the RC6802 Microchicken, like the hardware design itself, is also included in the aforementioned book.
+I've transcribed in and slightly adapted the assembly code so that it can be assembled using modern tools, the one I've chosen to use is [SB-Assembler 3](https://www.sbprojects.net/sbasm/) as it seems to support all of the 8bit CPUs I've managed to force upon it.
+For a further description on the various functions of the monitor and the firmware in , see its specific [README](https://github.com/tebl/RC6802-Microchicken/tree/master/software/firmware)-file as well.

 ## Modules
 As with most of my computer builds the computer have been split into two required main boards to stay under the magic 5$ cost limits over at [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=88707) for each, a CPU board as well as a UI board sandwiched on top.
 There may be additional modules found among the project files, but the ones I've added here are the ones that have been considered ready.